Monkfish3000/product-dashboard/README.md

 # E-commerce product dashboard

-This project is a product dashboard for an e-commerce platform built using Next.js 14 and deployed to Vercel.
+This project is a product dashboard for an e-commerce platform built using Next.js 14.
 In the example app deployed the users can search for, or selected from the dropdown, guitar FX pedals sales, conversion rates and average customer rating from the previous 1, 3, 6 or 12 months.
 For each pedal (product) the user can also see the last five comments left by customers.

 ## Features